itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

   - TeXShop, a LaTeX editor required for pandoc to work
   - The Zotero extension Better BibTeX, a citation manager

-You'll use these libraries and apps to compose a basic Markdown document and convert it into a number of other file formats.
+You'll use these libraries and apps to set up a workspace, compose a basic Markdown document, equip it with the power of Zotero, and convert it into a number of other file formats.

 ### A note...